 Treponema pallidum, a bacteria that causes syphilis, can infect almost any part of the body, depending on the stage of the illness.
 Early (primary, secondary, and early latent) and late (or tertiary) syphilis are two types of acquired syphilis.
 Depending on the stage at which syphilis manifests, the symptoms and indicators vary.
 Although multiple sores are not unusual, a single chancre is typical in the primary set of syphilis (complex, painless skin ulceration).

 A general rash appears in secondary syphilis, which generally covers the palms and soles of the feet.
-Sores in the mouth or vagina are possible.
+Sores in the mouth or genital region are possible.
 There are few or no tertiary syphilis symptoms, except for gummas (Non-cancerous and benign growths) and neurological and heart problems.
-Syphilis is easily spread through sexual relations.
+Syphilis is easily spread through intercourse.
 It may also be passed from one mother to her baby during pregnancy or shortly after birth, causing congenital syphilis.

 Staphylococcus is a genus of Gram-positive bacteria that is one of the world’s most dangerous germs.
 The Staphylococcus genus includes at least forty different species.
 Although most of them are harmless and usually live on humans and other animals’ skin and mucous membranes, they are familiar.
 They may be found worldwide, but they are a minor element of soil microbe flora.
 Resistance to antibiotics has been reported to increase.